isomerpages/mlaw-corp/_covid19/18-Hire-purchase-agreements.md

 **k.
 Do I have to pay the accrued unpaid instalments (and other charges if any) after the 6-month relief period?**

 * Yes.
-The unpaid instalments (and any other charges such as interest or fees for late payment, if provided for under the contract) continue to accrue during the relief period, and may be enforced after the relief period.
+The unpaid instalments (and any other charges such as interest or fees for late payment, if provided for under the contract) continues to accrue during the relief period, and may be enforced after the relief period.

 * The Act does not remove or absolve parties’ contractual obligations, but seeks to temporarily prohibit the finance company from enforcing the contract during the relief period.
 This gives you some breathing space without the threat of repossession or litigation to sort out your finances, and time for you and the finance company to negotiate and reach a mutually acceptable solution.